tanhakabir/WW84-Python-Lessons/site/secret_message.md

-# Crack the code -- use Python to decrypt a secret message!
+# Wonder Woman 1984: Decode a secret message

-Help crack the code to a secret WONDER WOMAN 1984 location!
-We can learn to command a powerful Python to find the truth behind the mystery easter egg location!

-Get a glimpse into the popular Python programming language with this introductory lesson that assumes zero background!
-You’ll be led through instructions to write a program and learn about variables and functions.
+There’s a secret message encoded with the location to a Wonder Woman 1984 Easter Egg.
+Crack the code using Python programming language and find it in this lesson.
+For optimal experience, download Visual Studio Code.

-## Your journey begins…
+## Your journey begins

 You find a mystery envelope on the ground with a cryptic note inside...